 Three very distinct ways are available to obtain a BSN at Concordia.
 Applicants who are not Registered Nurses may be admitted to the traditional track or the Accelerated BSN track.
 The traditional track is a four-year program of study with the two distinct parts listed below.
 The Accelerated BSN track is for students with previous college experience in a non-nursing field.
 Applicants who are Registered Nurses in Texas or a Compact State may be admitted to the non-traditional track and be awarded credit for previous nursing education.
 The non-traditional track is offered online.

 A required sequence consists of courses in the sciences and humanities that provide students with a solid foundation for the art and science of caring for others.
-Within one semester of completing the pre-nursing sequence, students apply for admission to the professional nursing sequence in the School of Nursing.
+Within one semester of completing the pre-nursing sequence, students apply for admission to the professional nursing sequence in the College of Nursing.
 Students taking these courses are enrolled with a Public Health major.
 Upon acceptance into the nursing program the student will switch to a Nursing major.

 - The pre-nursing courses are taken the first two years.